jake222colostate/Tic-Tac-Toe-Sherman/README.md

 # Statement of Work
-## Project Title: Jakes Hardcore Connect Four
+## Project Title: Jake's TeamTryMyBest Tic-Tac-Toe.

 Team:
 [Jake S]

 Project Objective:
-[I personally am hoping to create a functional conntect four game.]
+[I personally am hoping to create a functional Tic-Tac-Toe game.]

 Scope:
 Inclusions:
-[Connect four tiles in a row, or diagnoally to win!]
+[Get three Tiles in a row in a straight line or diagonally.]
 Exclusions:
 [N/A at the moment]
 Deliverables: